 Derivation of name and historical aspects

-The genus name Coleonema is derived from the Greek koleos meaning a sheath, and nema meaning a thread, filament.
-Pulchellum means pretty in Latin.
-Burchell collected the first specimen of this plant in December 1813 in Algoa Bay.
+The genus name Coleonema is derived from the Greek koleos meaning 'a sheath', and nema meaning 'a thread or filament'.
+Pulchellum means 'pretty' in Latin.
+Burchell collected the first specimen of this species in December 1813 in Algoa Bay.

-There are eight species found in this genus and they occur from the Western Cape to the Eastern Cape.
-Coleonema album, commonly known as the Cape May (Eng.), aasbossie (Afr.), is an excellent coastal plant bearing white flowers.
-Fishermen remove the odour of bait from their hands by using the leaves.
-C. pulchellum with pink flowers, differs from C. pulchrum and C. virgatum which bear pale pink or white flowers.
-They have longer leaves, and bigger flowers.
-Although coleonemas are sometimes called buchus because of their aromatic leaves, true buchus such as Agathosma crenulata belong to the genus Agathosma.
+There are 8 species found in this genus and they occur from the Western Cape to the Eastern Cape.
+Coleonema album, commonly known as the Cape May (Eng.) or Aasbossie (Afr.), is an excellent plant for coastal gardens bearing white flowers.
+Fishermen remove the odour of bait from their hands by rubbing the aromatic leaves.
+Coleonema pulchrum, the Langeberg Confetti Bush, and C. virgatum, which bear pale pink or white flowers, differ from C.pulchellum in having longer leaves, and bigger flowers.
+Coleonema aspalathoides, has bright pink flowers and C. calycinum has white flowers.

-When in flower, bees, butterflies and other insects are attracted to this confetti bush for its nectar.
+When in flower, bees, butterflies and other insects are attracted to the confetti bush for its nectar and pollen.
 As the fruit ripens, the seed in each chamber splits along the inner side and through drying and contracting of the inner layer, forcibly ejects the seed.
 This is known as ballistic dispersal.
 The seed is dispersed away from the mother plant and collected by ants.

 Aside from being an attractive garden shrub, the foliage can be used in floral arrangements as a filler.

 Growing Coleonema pulchellum